-The next phase of filtering will center on the evolution of the “Semantic Web,” which Soni described as beyond aggregation that make information more meaningful and useful.
+The next phase of filtering will center on the evolution of the “Semantic Web,” which Soni described as a step beyond aggregation that makes information more meaningful and useful.
 According to an article co-authored by Tim Berners-Lee, who is credited with founding the web, the semantic evolution “lets users engage in the sort of serendipitous reuse and discovery of related information that’s been a hallmark of viral web uptake.”

 “Meta tagging” as we know it today is just the beginning.
 The Semantic Web builds upon any metadata (e.g. hyperlinks, location, time, movement or categories) to infer greater meaning from information.